xianyichan/stephaniechan.github.io/project02.md

 <main class="project-showcase">
     <div class="image-container left">
         <img src="./assets/images/java.png" alt="Description of Image 1">
         <p>Description of Image 1.
-This can be a longer text explaining the project, the inspiration behind it, or any relevant information.</p>
+This can be a longer text explaining the project, the inspiration behind it, or any relevant information. aaaa </p>
     </div>
     <div class="image-container right">
         <img src="./assets/images/Python-logo-notext.svg.png" alt="Description of Image 2">